 Paste Magazine The 50 Best Slasher Movies of All Time—To qualify for the list, a film mush have a human villain who accumulates a decent body count.

 Paste Magazine The 50 Best Movie Soundtracks—Compiled by someone who likes Wes Anderson films.
+This link is from the Internet Archive.

 Paste Magazine The 100 Best Superhero Movies of All Time—.